xuqingkuang/react-redux-boilerplate/README.md

     $ gulp production

-The codes will be compiled and placed to `public` folder, all of them are minimized.
+The codes will be compiled and placed to `dist` folder, all of them are minimized.

 ###  Clean the built folder

     $ gulp clean

-The all files in `public` folder will be removed.
+The all files in `dist` folder will be removed.

 ## Structure